Implementing Fabric Lakehouse Using Data Factory

 Data Vault Templates

-New templates generate hubs, links, satellites, and PIT/Bridge tables within Fabric Lakehouse.
+New templates generate hubs, links, and satellites within Fabric Lakehouse.
 These accelerate Data Vault implementation on Fabric and ensure consistent, metadata-driven automation across the platform.

 Supported Data Vault constructs include: